Nigerian News. Latest Nigeria News. Your online Nigerian Newspaper.: I never reported SIM card issue to DSS – Buhari’s daughter

 In an affidavit deposed to on her behalf by one Idris Abdullahi, the President’s daughter said she should not have been joined in the suit because she had no idea that Okolie was ever arrested.

-The affidavit read in part, “I was informed by the 2nd respondent (Hanan) in our office on February 15, 2020, around 4pm… that she never made any complaint against any Mr. Anthony Okolie to any officer in State Security Service or any other law enforcement agency.
+The affidavit read in part, “I was informed by the 2nd respondent (Hanan) in our office on February 15, 2020 around 4pm… that she never made any complaint against any Mr Anthony Okolie to any officer in DSS or any other law enforcement agency.

 “That she was not privileged to even know anybody with the name Anthony Okolie and has never reported him or any other person to any law enforcement agency in Nigeria or any other country throughout her life.

-The President’s daughter said she didn’t have the powers to give the DSS orders to detain anyone.
+The President’s daughter said she didn’t have the powers to give DSS orders to detain anyone.

 She further stated that no one should be punished for using a SIM card that was previously owned by another person as long as he didn’t use it to defraud unsuspecting members of the public.